 Florence and Tuscany are two other cities worth seeing.
 In Florence, see Michelangelo's David and shop on the ultra-chic Via de' Tornabuoni.
 Milan is the fashion capital, while Cinque Terre, made up of five villages, is a dramatic city.
 Go hiking, exploring the city, and end the day enjoying a local aperitivo as the sun sets on one of the most beautiful of views.

 If time allows escaping to rural Italy, take a self-drive tour and rent a farmhouse in a district such as Chianti, with its rolling hills and wineries.
-The villages and countryside present you relax time, and if you need it, time off the grid to unwind and become continually entranced in the Italian way of life.
+The villages and countryside are picturesque and relaxing and a quintessential window into Italian life.

 And then there's Naples from which you can see Pompeii easily on a day trip.
 Mt Vesuvius could be added to your itinerary if conditions are right, and you'll gaze into this ancient volcano and across the blue bay, supporting a perfect backdrop.
 Or maybe you will indulge in the Italian Riviera with an Aperol Spritz in hand.
 The Amalfi Coast is simply magical, as are Cinque Terre and Sicily.